tymonx/pytcl/README.md

 - Result from invoked TCL procedure is returned as `pytcl.TCLValue` that can handle any TCL value (that is represented always as string) to Python `str`, `int`, `bool`, `float`, `list`, `dict`, ...
 - TCL error is returned as Python exception `pytcl.TCLError`
-- High performance and very low (unnoticeable) overhead by using Unix domain sockets for communication between Python and TCL in streamable way (sockets are always open and ready)
+- High performance and very low (unnoticeable) overhead by using Unix domain sockets or Windows named pipes for communication between Python and TCL in streamable way (sockets/pipes are always open and ready)
 - It allows to create and access TCL variables from Python side.
 Please see [tests/test_tclsh.py] for some examples
 - It can work with any EDA tool.
 Please see [tests/test_vivado.py] how to use bare `PyTCL` class for that
+- It supports Linux, macOS and Windows
 - No external dependencies

 ## Install